raqqun/gin-api/README.md

 # gin-api
-A blog api using #golang and #go-gin for learning
+A blog api using golang and go-gin for learning

 # Run

 go run main.go

+# Build

+go build .